kubernetes/website/content/en/docs/concepts/services-networking/service.md

 the NLB Target Group's health check on the auto-assigned `.spec.healthCheckNodePort` and not receive any traffic.

-In order to achieve even traffic, either uses a DaemonSet, or specify a [pod anti-affinity](/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to not locate on the same node.
+In order to achieve even traffic, either use a DaemonSet or specify a [pod anti-affinity](/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to not locate on the same node.